mrtamm/mrtamm.github.io/_posts/2016-01-03-polyglot-programming.markdown

 from a database.
 Therefore, polyglot programming is a normal and sane part of developer's everyday work.

-Notice how different systems/modules need need some glue in-between.
+Notice how different systems/modules need some glue in-between.
 For example, the "glue" between a programm and its rendered HTML is a template file and rendering engine.
-The "glue" between between two systems might be JSON over HTTP, while the programs will work with the data through a JSON library (API is the "glue" here).
+The "glue" between between two systems might be JSON over HTTP, while the programs will work with the data using a JSON library (API of the library is the "glue" here).

-Although an API can be expressive, also consider as an option to express an intent through some other medium the module in use could access and evaluate.
+Although any API can be expressive, also consider as an option to express an intent through some other medium the module in use could access and evaluate.
 Again, the HTML template is a classical example here, but also configuration, public/private keys, SQL queries with placeholders, etc, which can be expressed